varkoms/python/roadmap/oop/README.md

 - **Multilevel Inheritance:** Multi-level inheritance enables a derived class to inherit properties from an immediate parent class which in turn inherits properties from his parent class.
 - **Hierarchical Inheritance:** Hierarchical-level inheritance enables more than one derived class to inherit properties from a parent class.
 - **Multiple Inheritance:** Multiple-level inheritance enables one derived class to inherit properties from more than one base class.

+# Python Polymorphism

+Polymorphism simply means having many forms.
+For example, we need to determine if the given species of birds fly or not, using polymorphism we can do this using a single function.

+## Polymorphism in Python

+This code demonstrates the concept of inheritance and method overriding in Python classes.
+It shows how subclasses can override methods defined in their parent class to provide specific behavior while still inheriting other methods from the parent class.